 After years of drought across the western United States, however, wetlands along the vital pathway began to dry up.
 So in 2014, the Nature Conservancy came up with a solution: pop-up wetlands, furnished by Californian rice farmers.

-California devotes the second-most amount of acreage to rice in the nation, bringing in $5 million for the state’s economy.
+California devotes the second-most amount of acreage to rice in the nation, bringing in $5 billion for the state’s economy.
 The growing season runs from spring to fall, and the majority of the state’s farmers re-flood their fields after the harvest, attracting birds with wet habitat and leftover grain—for a few months, at least.
 A recent piece in Comstock’s magazine explains how the Nature Conservancy program spurs farmers to continue providing this crucial habitat through the migration season:

 Farmers typically drain the water in late January so the soil has time to harden for the upcoming season.
 Could they be encouraged to keep their fields flooded a few inches into February and March, to provide surrogate wetlands for birds traveling north along the Pacific Flyway?
 The Nature Conservancy posed this question when piloting its Bird Returns program in 2014.